vu-dao-93/phuonganh-portfolio/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+indexWidget:
+  - type: twoCols
+    image: /img/phuonganh_avatar-1000.png
+    text: >-
+      # Phuong-Anh P. Nguyen

+      On the path to build a content writing career, I’m not a newbie, not yet an expert.
+Customer-focused, detail and result oriented are among my luggage.
+The next journey I’m looking for is where I can learn more techniques, sharpen skills, and feel free to be myself.
+    isImageRight: false
+    fullWidth: true
+  - type: skillGrid
+    heading: What I can do
+    item:
+      - skill: Content Writing
+        level: 3.5
+      - skill: English
+        level: 4
+      - skill: CMS
+        level: 3
+      - skill: Photoshop, Illustrator
+        level: 2
+  - type: twoCols
+    image: /img/nyan-pipa.jpg
+    text: >-
+      ## Nyan Pipa

+      Hello, I am Nyan Pipa.
+I am origin from the Nyan Cat.

+      I am a 3-year-old British shorthair cat, but I am actually from Estonia.
+My birthday is in August.
+I am a very curious and friendly cat, and I love getting to know new people.
+    isImageRight: true
+    yellowBg: true
 title: Sleepy Bear's space
 avatar: /img/phuonganh_avatar-1000.png
 main: